 Growing up with films like Parent Trap the idea of American summer camp seemed so fun and after spending years watching American TV shows it seemed like a dream to be able to visit.
 I’d been working full time for over a year so with some money saved my impulsive side came into action and i decided to apply!

-In January i filled in my online application on the Camp Leaders site who are an agency like Camp America (i can’t remember now why i chose this company over the other but either way both do the same thing).
-I didn’t have much experience teaching children or in any particular sports but i had done my Bronze and Silver Duke of Edinburgh while in school and had ridden horses since i was 7 so i mainly talked about this and the skills i had learnt from these things.
+In January I filled in my online application on the Camp Leaders site.
+I didn’t have much experience teaching children or in any particular sports but I had done my Bronze and Silver Duke of Edinburgh whilst in school and had ridden horses since I was 7 so I mainly talked about this and the skills I had learned from these things.

-I don’t think i expected to get anywhere and my mum thought of it as ‘another one of my crazy ideas’ (5 years on and she’s now used to these crazy ideas!).
-A few weeks later i had a face to face interview with a girl who lived in my area and had worked at a camp for the last 2 years, although every camp is different she told me things to expect, her experiences and basically wanted to check i was a sane normal girl.
+I don’t think I expected to get anywhere and my mum thought of it as ‘another one of my crazy ideas’ (9 years on and she’s now used to these crazy ideas!).
+A few weeks later I had a face to face interview with a girl from Camp Leaders who lived in my area and had worked at a camp for the last 2 years, although every camp is different she told me things to expect, her experiences and basically wanted to check I was a sane normal girl.

 A Facebook group had been created so all of us girls who would be working and living together could chat, arrange to meet at the airport and talk about what clothes we would bring!

-The flights were arranged by the company we booked with, two other girls had also booked through Camp Leaders so we all met at Heathrow and boarded my first non-european flight for Detroit and then onto a small airport in North Carolina, followed by a short journey to Camp Greystone where i spent the next 3 months.
+The flights were arranged by Camp Leaders and two other girls had also booked through Camp Leaders so we all met at Heathrow and boarded my first non-european flight for Detroit and then onto a small airport in North Carolina, followed by a short journey to Camp Greystone where I spent the next 3 months.

-The other friends i made were the amazing horses and ponies we looked after and i legit cried when i said bye to them!
+The other friends I made were the amazing horses and ponies we looked after and I actually cried when I said bye to them!